 In autumn and winter, the Dutch resident population of Mallards is complemented by a large migratory population originating from Fenno-Scandinavia and Western-Russia.
 A colour-ringing project carried out in the winter of 2012/2013 revealed the extent of the Mallard flyway.
 Explore it yourself using this interactive map of Mallard resightings!

-Avian Influenza: Mallards are among the best known natural reservoirs for Avian Influenza Virusses and is thought to play a role in the virus transmission to poultry.
+Mallards are among the best known natural reservoirs for Avian Influenza Viruses and is thought to play a role in the virus transmission to poultry.

 Publications in the Dutch Mallard Project